adammarcwilliams/Noh_Mask_VFX/README.md

 - Post Processing: 2.1.6
 - Designed for 16:9 aspect ratio 1920 x 1080

-You can clone this repo and run the project in your editoror if using a PC simply download and unzip the build below.
+You can clone this repo and run the project in your editor, or if using a PC simply download and unzip the build below.

 PC Build: https://drive.google.com/open?id=1odhI_ndOzJWwQqEJqbVV296csyYpu_Tf